Kegbird/Design_Patterns/Structural/Adapter/README.md

 # Adapter pattern

-Adapter pattern can be used when:
+The adapter pattern can be used when:

 - You want to use an existing class, but its interface does not match the one you need.
 - You need a reusable class that deal with unrelated classes.